Pages

 Susuki and Nankin-haze were glinting in the sun.

-And besides, rooftops, too!
-To see the glinting world, I remembered one phrase “The wind, town, and flowers, we all dance one unity” from my favorie song “Always with me/いつも何度でも”.
+And besides, rooftops of houses, too!
+To see the glinting world, I remembered one phrase “The wind, town, and flowers, we all dance one unity” from my favorite song “Always with me/いつも何度でも”.

 This is the top of the second hill (二重目).